coreruleset/modsecurity-docker/README.md

 $ docker buildx bake -f docker-bake.hcl
 ```

-We require a version of buildx >= v0.9.1.
+We require a version of `buildx` >= v0.9.1.
+[Visit the official documentation](https://docs.docker.com/build/buildx/install/) for instructions on installing and upgrading `buildx`.
 You can check which version you have using:
 ```
-❯ docker buildx version
+docker buildx version
 github.com/docker/buildx v0.9.1 ed00243a0ce2a0aee75311b06e32d33b44729689
 ```